lbryio/lbry.tech/documents/glossary.md

 Streaming media is multimedia that is constantly received by and presented to an end-user while being delivered by a provider.
 In LBRY, streams as associated with claim data in order to provide the capability to download files over a Peer to Peer network.

-### Target

-A 256-bit number that puts an upper limit for a block header hash to be valid.
-The lower the target is, the higher the *difficulty* to find a valid hash.
-The maximum (easiest) target is 0x00000000FFFF0000000000000000000000000000000000000000000000000000.
-The difficulty and the target are adjusted every 2016 blocks (approx. 2 weeks) to keep interval between the blocks close to 10 minutes.
+### Stream Descriptor (SD) Blob

+The initial blob of a stream, which contains encryption information as well as points to other blobs required for a stream.

 ### Takeover Period

 In order to take over a claim at an existing vanity URL, the bid must be higher and takeover period must pass.
 In simple terms, the longer the claim is held, the longer the takeover period.
 For each month held, a day is added to the take over period for a maximum of 7 days.
 See [Claimtrie Bid States section here](https://lbry.io/faq/claimtrie-implementation) for more information.

+### Target

+A 256-bit number that puts an upper limit for a block header hash to be valid.
+The lower the target is, the higher the *difficulty* to find a valid hash.
+The maximum (easiest) target is `0x00000000FFFF0000000000000000000000000000000000000000000000000000`.
+The difficulty and the target are adjusted every 2016 blocks (approx. 2 weeks) to keep interval between the blocks close to 10 minutes.

 ### Testnet